How to become a morning runner

 Don’t forget to warm up

-If time permits, I try to walk for 5-10 minutes along with doing some lunges, push ups, or other easy exercise to get the blood flowing.
+If time permits, I try to walk for 5-10 minutes along with doing some lunges, push-ups, or other easy exercises to get the blood flowing.
 I also try to do some arm circles to expand my chest and lungs before I start running.

 Check out this article written by Coach Jenny from Runner’s World to learn more on other ways to become a morning runner.